 Talk to Your Vet First

 Don't just grab a bottle off the shelf because the packaging looks pretty.
 Consult your vet.
 They know your cat's medical history and can spot potential drug interactions that you might miss.
 It's the only way to ensure you aren't doing more harm than good.
+The Cornell Feline Health Center is unusually direct on this point: "the use of supplements is usually not necessary if you are feeding a balanced and complete diet.
+Supplements can be harmful to your cat, and they should never be given without a veterinarian's approval."
+The WSAVA Global Nutrition Guidelines echo the same message — pets should be fed according to an individually tailored nutrition plan, with supplements added only when a real gap is identified by the veterinary team.
 To better understand what works and what's a waste, always rely on professional advice.

 The Heavy Hitters: Which Supplements Actually Work?